Table of Contents

 Replacement of the hip may be required in patients who develop symptomatic hip arthritis.
 The surgery involves replacing the hip joint with an artificial prosthesis.

-There are several causes of knee pain, including inflammation secondary to infection, trauma and arthritis.
-Depending on the definitive diagnosis, patients may require medical management or arthroscopy of knee replacement surgery.
+There are several causes of knee pain, including inflammation secondary to an infection, trauma, and arthritis.
+Depending on the definitive diagnosis, patients may require medical management, arthroscopy, or knee replacement surgery.

 Subluxed cuboid syndrome

 This is a condition in which there is partial dislocation or subluxation of the cuboid bone due to repetitive contraction of the peroneus longus muscle and subsequent traction on the cuboid bone.
 It can also develop following excessive inversion of the ankle (ankle sprain).